-Wondering what to do in Mykonos, Greece?
-From the most scenic sunset spots, boho beach clubs, and picturesque areas to explore...I've got you covered with my list of the 10 BEST things to do in Mykonos!
+From scenic sunset viewpoints, boho beach clubs, and picturesque areas to explore...I'll take you through the BEST things to do in Mykonos, Greece.
+Discover the musts and what NOT TO MISS!

 Mykonos has become one of the most popular “Insta” destinations.
 Scroll through your Instagram feed and I can guarantee you’ve seen pictures of whitewashed buildings, narrow streets, and boho boutiques.